Prosus (OTCMKTS:PROSY) Upgraded at Citigroup

-Citigroup upgraded shares of Prosus (OTCMKTS:PROSY – Free Report) to a strong-buy rating in a research note released on Monday morning, Zacks.com reports.
+Citigroup upgraded shares of Prosus (OTCMKTS:PROSY – Free Report) to a strong-buy rating in a report released on Monday, Zacks.com reports.

 - Five stocks we like better than Prosus